nicolasH/DisplayableCreator/README.md

 You can run the current latest version of it [from the displayator website as a jnlp][jnlp] (java webstart).

+The supported images types are the standard GIF, PNG, BMP and most jpgs (but not those that use the CMYK color profile).

 ### Usage :

 # Phase 1 : Tile set creation.